artifact-opensource/sita/README.md

 **Linux-native.
 No MT5.
 No Wine.
 No Banks needed.**

-SITA is a self-improving trading agent that runs on Linux, connects directly to crypto exchanges via ccxt, and uses Hermes (or deterministic fallback) to reflect on its performance and evolve its strategy.
+SITA is a self-improving trading agent that runs on Linux, connects directly to crypto exchanges via ccxt, and uses a deterministic fallback mechanism to reflect on its performance and evolve its strategy over time.

 ## Architecture